- Flaky, itchy eyebrows? You might have eyebrow seborrheic dermatitis, also known as eyebrow dandruff.

 - Promiseb

-- Gold Bond Ultimate Healing Lotion (used with relatively good results as well)
+- Gold Bond Ultimate Healing Lotion (also used with good results)

 - Avene Skin Recovery Cream